 José Matias Gonsales Yeo was baptised on 25 February 1843 in the town of Sahuayo – some 230 miles west of Mexico City in the province of Michoacan.
 His baptism record (at a Catholic ceremony) shows his father as Jesús Yeo and his mother as Julián Gonsales.

 José Francisco Frutoso Yeo Buenrrostro was baptised in the same town on 11 March 1843.
-His baptism record names his parents as Ignacio Yeo and his mother as Francisca Buenrrostro.
+His baptism record names his father as Ignacio Yeo and his mother as Francisca Buenrrostro.

 Ricardo Zavala Yoe and Yamili Yazmin Yeo also supplied information to Sheila, identifying a doctor called Juan Yeo, who worked with the Mexican forces who were fighting invading French troops and died in 1871.
 His descendant Francisco Ballinas Yoe was Ricardo’s grandfather.
 It is not known whether Juan Yeo was English, American or Spanish.

-If you are related ant of these families, or if you know more about Yeos in Mexico, please tell us via the Contact Us page.
+If you are related to any of these families, or if you know more about Yeos in Mexico, please tell us via the Contact Us page.

 See Jorge Yeo’s web site (in Spanish) for further information.
 His research suggests that Yeo might be a corruption of the Calalan surname Lleu.